troessner/troessner.github.io/README.md

 [Planet](https://www.planet.com/), Berlin (Germany)

 Planet builds, ships and operates the biggest satellite fleet in the history of mankind.
-As director of software engineering I'm responsible for building and scaling the software engineering team, develop new and innovative analytical products on top of our vasts amount of data and maintaining our existing production systems.
+As director of software engineering I was responsible for building and scaling the software engineering team, develop new and innovative analytical products on top of our vasts amount of data and maintaining our existing production systems.
 Planet has a strong philanthropic aspect to everything it does and we're always helping communities and researchers to make use of our data in the best way possible.

 #### March 2014 – Sept 2016 / Director of Software Engineering